What Is an IRS 1031 Exchange?

 What is Meant By “Like-Kind”?

 Before 1984, 1031 exchanges had to be exact.
 If, for example, you were selling a three-story office building, you must in turn be purchasing another three-story office building.
 Now, the like-kind concept is far broader, making it easier to comply to.
 According to the IRS, assets must be “similar in like or nature, even if they differ in grade or quality.”
 As an example, you could exchange a commercial building for a single-family rental.
 However, you could not trade commercial farming operation for a restaurant.

 To completely avoid capital gains taxes at the time of sale, the property purchased needs to have equity and a net market value greater than or equal-to the property sold.
 If this is not the case, the cash profits are taxable.
 This isn’t a bad choice for those who are interested in making a profit and are unconcerned with having to pay some taxes.
 The best way to avoid capital gains taxes, however, is to purchase several properties whose combined value is greater or equal-to the property you sold: you can purchase as many properties as necessary to make the exchange.

 What are the Benefits of a 1031 Exchange?

 While deferring capital gains taxes is a tempting benefit in itself, 1031 exchanges are also great for other reasons.
-Because an investor could continuously make 1031 exchanges until their passing, these exchanges prove useful for growing wealth and creating a robust investment portfolio.
+Afterall, an investor could continuously make 1031 exchanges until their passing.
+These exchanges prove useful for growing wealth and creating a robust investment portfolio.
 Poor exchanges could always be exchanged for stronger ones, and great investments could be supplemented by other smart investments.
 It allows for tax-free diversity within one’s portfolio, making it a vital tool in many estate plans.

 Are There Any Important Deadlines?